 Divorcing fathers in the United States are seeing more and more the availability of joint custody with their former spouses.
-Recent publications by the American Psychological Association and others suggest that well developed joint custody arrangements are often best for helping children survive the impacts of divorce.
+Recent publications suggest that well-developed joint custody arrangements are often best for helping children survive the impacts of divorce.

 After talking to many fathers personally, by email and in the person, I have found five important keys to making joint custody work.

 1. Put the kids first.
 I know of no more important attitude for a father with joint custody than putting the needs of their children first.
 There will be times you and your kids' mom need to compromise in order to make this happen.
 While, for example, you agree to have piano lessons on "her days," there will be times the lessons have to be moved to "your days."
 Understand and accept the realities of parenting and be flexible.
 Make sure that the needs of your children are more important to you than your convenience and schedule.

 Make sure that you don't just take the "Disneyland Dad" approach that many moms complain about.
 That is, making sure the kids only have fun when they are with you and leave the hard parenting to their moms.

 Take an active role as a parent.
 Do homework with them.
 Volunteer to help with their science fair project.
 Be their cub scout den leader or help the girls earn girl scout badges.
 Make sure you are keeping their needs first.

 2. Communicate, communicate, communicate.
 Next to putting kids first, the best thing you can do is to keep the lines of communication open.

 Keep talking to their mom and keep her in the loop.
 Whether or not you can still stand your ex, you need to for the kids' sake.
 Make sure you both know what is going on in their lives.
 Keep a detailed schedule so you know what is expected.
 When discipline problems arise, talk it over with their mom.
 And keep the kids in the loop as well.
 Make sure they know that you care enough to communicate effectively.